Integrate WordPress

-Connecting WordPress to the Optimizely Content Marketing Platform (CMP) lets you publish your content directly to your site, as well as generate article previews.
-When used in combination with the CMP analytics plug-in, the CMP can surface content-centric analytics for all the articles published from the CMP to your site.
-Once the site has been added, you can edit your SEO fields directly from the CMP — making it simple to choose a category or an author for each individual article.
-The Integration currently supports WordPress standard post types, categories and tags only.
+Connecting WordPress to the Optimizely Content Marketing Platform (CMP) lets you publish your content directly to your site and generate article previews.
+When combined with the CMP analytics plug-in, the CMP can surface content-centric analytics for the articles published from the CMP to your site.
+When you add the site, you can edit your SEO fields directly from the CMP — making it simple to choose a category or an author for each article.
+The integration currently supports only WordPress standard post types, categories, and tags.

 Prerequisites

-Failure to make a connection with your WordPress site is generally because of one of the mentioned prerequisites below.
-If you are having issues making a connection and have discussed the above with your WordPress Administrator, please contact the support team or your CMP representative.
+Failure to connect with your WordPress site can occur because of one of the prerequisites below.
+If you are having issues connecting and have discussed the above with your WordPress Administrator, contact the Support team or your CMP representative.

-• WordPress Plugin – Certain features of the WordPress integration require the CMP plugin to be installed.
-This will ensure that users will be able to preview pages prior to publishing to websites, allowing for a greater user experience.
-Install the WordPress Plugin here.
+- WordPress Plug-in – Certain features of the WordPress integration require you to install the CMP plug-in to ensure that users can preview pages before publishing to websites.
+Install the WordPress Plug-in here.

-• User Account – Although the integration will authenticate with any WordPress user account, we recommend that your WordPress administrator creates a dedicated account for the integration to run as.
+- User Account – Although the integration will authenticate with any WordPress user account, your WordPress administrator should create a dedicated account for the integration to run.
 This user account will need Administrator permissions.
-Without the correct permission level, publishing and the integration is likely to fail.
+Integration and publishing may fail without the correct permission level.

-• htaccess credentials (optional) – if your public WordPress site is password protected via .htaccess you will need additional login credentials to be supplied to the integration.
+- htaccess credentials (optional) – If your public WordPress site is password-protected with .htaccess, you must supply additional login credentials for the integration.
 In most cases this level of protection is only for internal or in-testing sites but if in doubt you should speak to your WordPress administrator.

 Connect WordPress to the CMP

-4. Select the website type and add the credentials in the username and password section to complete the process.
-To minimize risk of unauthorized access, WordPress credentials are securely stored in the database in encrypted form and only the microservice that communicates with WordPress has access to the decryption key.
+- Select the website type and add the credentials in the username and password section to complete the process.
+To minimize the risk of unauthorized access, WordPress stores credentials securely in the database in encrypted form, and only the microservice that communicates with WordPress has access to the decryption key.

-5. You should enable the JavaScript Snippet option because it eradicates potential risks that impact the snippet; something that cannot be guaranteed if the JavaScript gets added manually through WordPress.
+- You should enable the JavaScript Snippet option because it eradicates potential risks that impact the snippet, something that cannot be guaranteed if the JavaScript gets added manually through WordPress.

-The website becomes available in a task > Publishing > Add Channel > website.
+The website becomes available in a task on the Publishing tab; select the Add Channel drop-down and then select a website.

 Installing the CMP plug-in lets you display content analytics reporting.